Rancho Bernardo Truck Accident Injury Lawyers

-Trucks accidents can cause catastrophic injuries and death.
-An experienced semi-truck injury attorney will fight for you and the best outcome for your case.
+Trucks accidents can cause minor to catastrophic injuries.
+An experienced Rancho Bernardo truck accident attorney will fight for you and the compensation you deserve

 Injuries from truck accidents (“tractor trailers”) are very common in California.
 The California Highway Patrol reported that 9,710 people were injured in truck involved collisions in 2017, and that 459 of those injured were in San Diego County.
 This data means that, on average, more than one person was injured in a truck accident every day of 2017.
 Due to the size and weight of trucks compared to other smaller vehicles, truck accidents can result in catastrophic injuries or death to anyone involved the accident.